wealthica/wealthica.js/README.md

 #### addon.addInvestment(attrs)

 This method opens the Add Investment form on the Dashboard and waits for user to finish the process or to close the modal.
 Pass an optional `attrs` object to pre-populate the form.
-The `newInvestment` parameter is provided when a new transaction has been created.
+The `newInvestment` parameter is provided when a new investment has been created.

 ```
 addon.addInvestment({